 Karina Rose Mahan wrote her article-based Ph.D. thesis on Norwegian CLIL schools.
 She filmed three schools across the country, observing how a wide range of CLIL teachers taught their subjects.
 She also elicited questionnaires from CLIL students, determining how they perceived the CLIL methodology.
 The findings resulted in three articles, which described how these schools taught CLIL, the strengths and pitfalls of the CLIL methodology.

-The trial lecture and defence is open for all interested via Zoom, follow the link which will be activated when the program starts.
+The trial lecture and defence is open for all interested via Zoom, follow the link on the right which will be activated when the program starts.

 Head of trial lecture and defense: